TeskaLabs/CatVision-Docs/non-developer-working-name.md

 With CatVision.io SDK implemented in a mobile application you will save time and money which you would have spent for travelling to the physical locations, while still providing users with all the support they need.

-# How can you use CatVision.io?
+# How to use CatVision.io?

 Let's take a look at few use cases.